Arbiansa/arbiansa/README.md

 # 👋 Hi, I'm Muhammad Arbiansyafa Siswanto!

-I'm a dedicated Informatics Engineering student, actively participating in the **MBKM (Merdeka Belajar Kampus Merdeka)** program at the UPA TIK on my campus.
+I'm a dedicated Informatics Engineering student, actively participating in the **MBKM (Merdeka Belajar Kampus Merdeka)** program at the UPA TIK on Trunojoyo University Madura.
 I'm currently involved in various IT projects, including developing safety detection systems and building applications.
 My journey includes hands-on experience in web and software development, object detection, and IT support roles.

 ## 🚀 Current Work & Projects:
 - **MBKM Program at UPA TIK**: Engaged in technology and innovation projects as part of the Kampus Merdeka curriculum.